Comparing Retirement Housing Options: A Guide

 There’s even help in that area.
 If money is the only reason that you’d move, consider a reverse mortgage.
 A reverse mortgage allows you to draw the equity out of your house while you still living in it.

-Retirement Living with Your Children
+Retirement Living With Your Children

 Intergenerational living has become fashionable again.
 Not only are more adult children choosing to live with their parents, the reverse is true as well.
 Many retirees are choosing to live with their adult, empty nest children.